GSA/fpki-guides/_announcements/03_google_ct.md

    ```
 4. Select the **Security** tab in the **Developer Tools**.
 5. Refresh the website page and click on the website under the **Main origin** column.
-6. If the certificate is compliant, it will display the CT log details.
+6. If the certificate is compliant, it will display the CT log details under the **Certificate Transparency** heading.

 ## Additional Resources
 1. [What is Certificate Transparency?](https://www.certificate-transparency.org/){:target="_blank"}